 In the martial art of Judo, one never uses direct force against an opponent.
 Through training, one learns to neutralize the opponent’s energy, that is, to use their strength against them by timely redirection, thereby nullifying it.

 What are the ways that affect can encourage or hinder powerful action for political projects of emancipation?
 How can affect be reframed, harnessed, as that which enables us to build strength and resilience in order to counter – to nullify – social, economic and symbolic forces of domination?
 How can we multiply the power of affect (that which moves us and makes us human) towards an ethics of care?

 Everyday Grappling Operations explores judo as a philosophy, a feminist praxis and a demanding physical practice.
 The project itself takes place over a six-month period and is multidimensional in form, consisting of a museum installation; my own commitment to judo training both within and outside the museum embedded within a local dojo; a series of public events including films, panels and performances.

 The phrase “everyday grappling operations” captures my own practice at the moment: it describes a great challenge that is surrounded by vulnerability, given the possibility of failure at any time.
 In that spirit, I invite the public to join me in engaging with a difficult practice of their own, and tag their challenge with #everydaygrapplingoperations, as a way to access this shared affect, to register oneself as a subject but projecting elsewhere, in other subjects at the same time.

 Mariángeles Soto-Díaz, 2018

-*This project is lovingly dedicated to the memory of my grandmother, who I only recently learned was the subject of physical violence by my alcoholic and sometimes charming grandfather, and to my mother and her siblings, who were too young to process this.
+*This project is lovingly dedicated to the memory of my grandmother, who I only recently learned was the subject of physical violence by my alcoholic and sometimes charming grandfather.